top of page

 Jeffrey Quinn and Wendy Wood from Duke University discovered that 45% of things we do every day are habits.
 We don’t think about them.
 We just do.
 Do you know how you got to work this morning?
 How long did you brush your teeth?
 Which socks did you pick?
 No. You did those things on autopilot.

-Our brain will do anything to save energy.
-Detecting repeating activities and doing them unconsciously is like a power saving mode.
-Conscious thinking is so hard and energy consuming.
+Our brains will do anything to save energy.
+Detecting repeating activities and doing them unconsciously is like a power-saving mode.
+Conscious thinking is so hard and energy-consuming.

 We all know that one demanding day at your blue-collar work can tire you down more than a marathon.
 It’s not a metaphor by the way.
 Our brains consume 25 % of energy intake.
 And that’s just for regular functioning.
 God knows that the percentage is much higher when the deadline is approaching…